jasonhanks/k8v/README.md

     $ k8v -r service -r deployment nginx service/default/nginx (type=ClusterIP cluster_ip=10.96.134.184 ports=[80=80/TCP ])
     deployment/default/nginx-deployment (labels=[app=nginx] replicas=2/2 upd=2 avail=2 strategy=RollingUpdate max_surge=25% max_unavailable=25% generation=1)

+## Kubernetes configuration

+By default the tool reads the *KUBECONFIG* environment variable for the location of the configuration to use, or will default to *~/.kube/config* otherwise.

 ## Output formats